 The partnership is creating an enabling environment for the introduction of outcome-based education by establishing a National Qualifications Framework and complementary assurance systems.
 It is supporting the implementation of outcome-based education by helping to realign curricula, building the capacity of staff and introducing innovative teaching and learning systems across higher education institutions.
 In this way, the partnership will lay the foundation for introducing innovative teaching and learning systems and ensuring lecturers can utilise emerging IT opportunities to create a rich mix of classroom experiences for students.

-The Assuring Quality of Higher Education in Sierra Leone partnership is led by the University of Sierra Leone (Sierra Leone), working with Njala University (Sierra Leone), the University of Makeni (Sierra Leone), Tertiary Education Commission (Sierra Leone), Sierra Leone Institution of Engineers (Sierra Leone), King’s College London (UK), the 50/50 Group, INASP (UK), and the University of Illinois (US).
+The Assuring Quality Higher Education in Sierra Leone partnership is led by the University of Sierra Leone, working with partners from Sierra Leone - Njala University, the University of Makeni, Tertiary Education Commission, Sierra Leone Institution of Engineers, the 50/50 Group, Eastern Polytechnic, Milton Margai College of Education and Technology, Freetown Teacher’s College and Ernest Bai Koroma University of Science and Technology – plus King’s College London and INASP from the UK, and the University of Illinois Urbana-Champaign from the US.